-- Attempting to work together with the staff as a team in a spirit of mutual confidence and support. - Not attempting to influence or coerce the City Administrator or department head concerning personnel, purchasing, awarding of contracts, selection of consultants, processing of development applications or the granting of City licenses and permits. - Addressing all formal inquiries and requests for information from staff to the City Administrator or City Attorney and allowing sufficient time for response.
-All written information given by the City Administrator or his/her designee to one Councilor should be distributed to all Councilors. - Limiting individual contacts with City officers and employees so as not to influence staff decisions or recommendations, to interfere with their work performance, to undermine the authority of supervisors or to prevent the full Council from having benefit of any information received. - Respecting roles and responsibilities of staff when and if expressing criticism in a public meeting or through public electronic mail messages.
+- Refraining from interfering with the day-to-day administration of the City business, which is the responsibility of the City Manager. - Respecting the administrative functions of the City Manager and department heads by refraining from actions which could undermine their authority. - Not attempting to influence or coerce the City Manager or department head concerning personnel, purchasing, awarding of contracts, selection of consultants, processing of development applications or the granting of City licenses and permits. - Addressing all formal inquiries and requests for information from staff to the City Manager or City Attorney and allowing sufficient time for response.
+All written information given by the City Manager or his/her designee to one Councilor should be distributed to all Councilors.

+- Limiting individual inquiries and requests for information from staff, contract resources, or department heads to those questions that may be answered readily as part of staff's dayto-day responsibilities.
+Questions of a more complex nature will be directed to the City Manager.
+Questions from individual Council members requiring significant staff time or resources (two hours or more) should normally require approval of the Council, although the City Manager may determine to follow up on requests from individual Councilors.. - Respecting roles and responsibilities of staff when and if expressing criticism in a public meeting or through public electronic mail messages.
 Staff shall have the same respect for the roles and responsibilities of Council members.
-All written informational material requested by individual Councilors will be submitted by staff to the entire Council with a notation indicating which Councilor requested the information.
+All written informational material requested by individual Councilors will be submitted by staff to the entire Council with a notation indicating which Councilor requested the information. - Councilors should never express concerns about the performance of a City employee or contract resource in public, to the employee / contractor directly, or other city employees, volunteers, commission members, committee members, or outside agencies.
+Comments about staff performance should only be made to the City Manager through private correspondence or conversation. - Nothing in this section precludes Council members from obtaining information and asking questions during Council meetings or from evaluating the performance of the City Manager. - City Councilors will be provided a City email specifically for City business.
+While Councilors can communicate amongst themselves via email, those emails may not include a quorum and may not be forwarded to others in a manner which creates a quorum.
+All emails must be copied to the City Manager for retention purposes.

-Requests of use of City staff time shall be made to, and scheduled through the supervisor.
+Requests of use of City staff time shall be made to, and scheduled through the City Manager.
 This shall include, but not be limited to, typing, site inspection, telephoning, etc.